helske/tsPI/README.md

-# arimaPI
+# tsPI
-R package for Bayesian prediction intervals for ARIMA models with exogenous variables
+R package for Bayesian prediction intervals for ARIMA and structural time series models with exogenous variables